fbpx Bulging & Herniated Disc Chiropractic Treatment Techniques

 Bulging & Herniated Disc Chiropractic Treatment Techniques

 Intervertebral discs are composed of a tough, rubbery outer membrane (annulus) surrounding a soft, jellylike center (nucleus).
-A bulging disc is when the outer annulus begins to bulge out of the vertebral space in a fairly even circumference.
+A bulging disc is when the outer annulus begins to bulge out of the vertebral space.
 A herniated disc, often called a slipped disc, occurs when some of the nucleus pushes out through a tear in the annulus to irritate the surrounding tissues and nerves.
 Herniated discs are more likely to cause pain because they generally protrude further than a bulging disc and impact nearby nerve roots.

 Bulging & Herniated Disc Chiropractic Treatment Techniques - Figure